Skip to main content

 How do customers go on periodic review?

-After a customer is referred to Medical Review Services (MRS), dependent upon the information that is provided, a customer medical report, customer vision report, or both may be required.
+After a customer is referred to Medical Review Services (MRS), depending on the information provided, a customer medical report, customer vision report or both may be required.

 Once the customer attends a medical appointment with their provider, the provider will submit the required documentation to MRS.